Spreading the Gospel to the ends of the earth is not for the faint of heart.

 He was welcomed by the people, he said, and “learned it was possible to receive much more from the poor than I could give.”

-He has since returned to the Maryknoll Mission Center in Ossining (take a video tour of the center with Brother John) to promote the community’s mission in the U.S. and raise funds for the society’s work.
+He has since returned to the Maryknoll Mission Center in Ossining (take a with Brother John) to promote the community’s mission in the U.S. and raise funds for the society’s work.

 Fr.
 Jalbert said, “We’re grateful to our benefactors who pray for us and support us financially.
 They make God’s work through us possible.”